wp-plugins/leaflet-maps-marker/trunk/readme.txt

 Initial release - see http://www.mapsmarker.com/v1.0 for more details

 == Changelog ==
+= v1.4.3 - 29.01.2012 =
+* NEW: added WMS support for KML-files via <networklink>
+* BUGFIX: routing link attached to popup text did not work
+* BUGFIX: missing KML schema declaration causing KML file not to work with scribblemaps.com

 = v1.4.2 - 25.01.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.4.2)
 * BUGFIX: custom marker icons not showing up on maps on certain hosts (using directory separators different to / )